-34.1 Chipped or Scratched Appliances
+34.1 Chipped or scratched appliances

-Scratched or chipped finishes on porcelain, glass, or other surfaces on laundry, kitchen, or bar appliances are not covered by the Limited Warranty.
+Scratched or chipped finishes on porcelain, glass, or other surfaces on laundry, kitchen, or bar appliances are not covered by the Warranty.

-34.2 Appliance Fails to Function
+34.2 Appliance fails to function

-Kitchen, laundry, and bar appliances that fail to to function per the manufacturer's specifications will be addressed by the manufacturer under the manufacturer's warranty.
+Kitchen, laundry, and bar appliances that fail to function per the manufacturer's specifications will be addressed by the manufacturer under the manufacturer's warranty.